Degrees and Certifications:

 Please visit our school finder page or call Denton ISD’s Transportation Department at 940.369.0300 to determine if Guyer High School is your new campus.

 Once confirming that Guyer is your new home campus, please click on the New Student Enrollment Information page to complete the online Infosnap Registration for New Students.
-Once completed, please call our main campus number at 940-369-1000 to scheule an appointment.
+Once completed, you will need to come to your zoned campus before 10:00 a.m. with the following documentation:

-4) Current immunization records, student's birth certificate & social security card
+2) Student's current immunization records, birth certificate & social security card

 Enrollment is not complete until all required documents are returned to our campus.Students will not be placed on a class roster until registration is completed.